 While drought-tolerant plants are low-maintenance, they still require proper care to thrive.
 Here are a few essential tips for maintaining a water-efficient garden:

-- Mulching: Apply a layer of mulch around your plants to help retain soil moisture and reduce evaporation.
-Mulch also helps to regulate soil temperature.
+2. Mulching: Apply a layer of mulch around your plants to help retain soil moisture and reduce evaporation.
+Mulch also helps regulate soil temperature.